aboutcode-org/scancode-action/README.md

 # `@nexB/scancode-action`

-Run [ScanCode.io](https://github.com/nexB/scancode.io) on your repo from your Workflows.
+Run [ScanCode.io](https://github.com/nexB/scancode.io) pipelines from your Workflows.

 > [!IMPORTANT]
 > The scancode-action is currently in the **alpha stage**, and we invite you to